A search for faint resolved galaxies beyond the Milky Way in DES Year 6: A new faint, diffuse dwarf satellite of NGC 55: Introduction

 Recent studies of the LMC and its impact on the MW satellite population have indicated that these targeted searches are likely to be fruitful, since the LMC fell into the MW with its own satellite population \citep{Kallivayalil:2018, Patel:2020, Nadler:2020}.
 However, in addition to the prediction of faint satellites around field galaxies in the Local Volume \citep{Dooley:2017a}, cosmological zoom-in simulations of MW- and LG-like systems also predict the existence of low-mass halos outside the virial radii of a larger host \citep{Garrison-Kimmel:2014, Garrison-Kimmel:2019a, Nadler:2020, Joshi:2023}.
 These isolated halos are either ``field" halos, having never passed within the virial radius of a larger host halo, ``splashback" halos which have orbited once within the virial radius of a larger host but today reside outside \citep{Adhikari:2014, Diemer:2014, More:2015}, or ``Hermean" halos that passed through the halos of both the Milky Way and M31 at early times \citep{Newton:2022}.
 Known highly isolated dwarf galaxies around the LG are catalogued in \citet{Martinez-Delgado:2018}, and are all relatively bright ($M_V \lesssim -10\magn$).

-Simulated field dwarf populations agree with observations at the bright end, matching subhalo mass functions for $M_* \geq 10^6 \Msun$ in hydrodynamic simulations including baryonic feedback \citep{Fattahi:2016}; however, an unobserved population of low-mass dwarf galaxies with $M_* = 10^5 - 10^6\Msun$ also exists in these simulations \citep{Garrison-Kimmel:2019a, Fattahi:2020}.
+Simulated field dwarf populations agree with observations at the bright end, matching subhalo mass functions for $M_* \geq 10^6 \Msun$ in hydrodynamic simulations including baryonic feedback \citep{Fattahi:2016,Sawala:2016,Garrison-Kimmel:2019a,Applebaum:2021}; however, an unobserved population of low-mass dwarf galaxies with $M_* = 10^5 - 10^6\Msun$ also exists in these simulations \citep{Garrison-Kimmel:2019a, Fattahi:2020}.
 Discovering and characterizing these low-mass isolated field dwarfs could lend insight into the ``too-big-to-fail" problem (TBTF, \citealt{Boylan-Kolchin:2011, Boylan-Kolchin:2012}), which is present for field galaxies beyond the MW and beyond the LG entirely \citep{Papastergis:2015, Papastergis:2016}.
 The existence of low-density systems in question for TBTF tensions could be interpreted as evidence for alternative dark matter models; in particular, strongly self-interacting dark matter models (SIDM) diversify low-mass halo populations relative to CDM, predicting both underdense and overdense outliers among LG isolated dwarfs \citep{Robles:2017, Fitts:2019, Daneng:2022}.
 The Tucana dwarf galaxy, which may be a tidally affected splashback system of M31 \citep{Santos-Santos:2023}, was originally thought to be an example of such an overly dense system \citep{Gregory:2019, Fraternali:2009}, although more recent analyses have found a central density profile consistent with other LG dwarfs \citep{Taibi:2020}.